Independent Living Program (ILP) and Transitional Living Program (TLP)

 Marygrove’s Transitional Living Program includes Clinton and Arbor Houses, community-based transitional homes located adjacent to the Marygrove campus.
 This program offers limited supervision, psychiatric and medical treatment, and support to help young people, ages 16-21 pursue academic, occupational, and other life skills to advance them towards independence.

 In both ILP and TLP, Marygrove takes a customized approach by working one-on-one with residents to create a realistic and sustainable plan for their future.
 Residents are taught ways to achieve their goals, overcome challenges, manage stress and engage in responsible behaviors.
+Phone support is available 24/7 by the SAS team for both ILP and TLP.

 For placement or admission, please contact: